-Who is required to pay a tuition fee at the University of Helsinki?
+Who is required to pay tuition fees at the University of Helsinki?

-The student is legally obligated (liable) to pay tuition fees at the University of Helsinki:
+The student is legally liable to pay tuition fees at the University of Helsinki:

-1) if he/she is not a citizen of the European Union/European Economic Area country or Switzerland OR does not have a permanent residence status in one of these countries; AND
+1) If he/she is not a citizen of a European Union/European Economic Area country or Switzerland OR does not have permanent residence status in Finland:

-3) if the study right for the degree was awarded in 2017 or later;
+3) If the study right for the degree was awarded in 2017 or later; and

-4) if the degree programmes lead to a Master’s level degree.
+4) If the degree programme leads to a master’s or bachelor’s level degree.

-Students themselves are responsible for demonstrating that they are not liable to pay a tuition fee.
-See instructions on required application enclosures for master programmes.
+Students are themselves responsible for demonstrating that they are not liable to pay tuition fees.
+See instructions on required application enclosures for master’s programmes.

 How much is the tuition fee?